Plumbing contractors in

 Frequently Asked Questions

-What license do I need to work as a plumber in Scarborough, ME?
+What license do I need to work as a plumber in Scarborough, Maine?

-How much does drain cleaning cost in Scarborough?
+How much does a typical water heater installation cost in Scarborough?

 Do I need permits for plumbing work in Scarborough?

-Yes, City of Scarborough requires permits for new installations, replacements, and major repairs.
-Permits cost $50-200 and are obtained through the Code Enforcement Office.
+Yes, Scarborough requires permits for new installations, water heater replacements, and major repairs.
+Permits cost $50-200 and must be pulled by licensed plumbers through the City Building Department.

 What insurance do plumbers need in Maine?